jb753/turbigen/doc/tutorial.rst

 To change the mean-line design itself, edit `forward` and `backward` in `fan.py`.
 For example: relax the assumption of constant axial velocity by adding a velocity ratio as a field, replace the loading coefficient with a de Haller number, or specify an inlet Mach number instead of a mass flow rate.
+The last two cannot be built in one pass like the design variables here, because the flow field has to be known before either can be evaluated; see :ref:`design-implicit` for how to solve for them.

 To add a stator, raise `n_row` to 2 and extend `forward` to fill in four stations rather than two. `ml[0]` will then index the rotor, and `ml[1]` the